 You will study 180 credits in total during your Geotechnical Engineering MSc (Eng).
 A standard module is typically worth 15 credits and the research project/dissertation is worth 60 credits.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 The project brings together the knowledge you have gained from the modules to allow you to undertake an individual major investigation into an aspect of geotechnical engineeirng.
 This can be a scientific study into soil behaviour, sensitivity study of a geotechnical structure, forensic analysis of a failure, numerical analysis or design of a geotechnical structure.

 The key to geotechnical design is to create the ground model.
 Most of the risk in geotechnical design is linked to the ground model which depends on a study of the topographical, hydrogeological, geological, historical and geotechnical characteristics of a site.
 You will be introduced to these through case studies and practical work.

 Groundwater Pollution and Contaminated Land - 15 credits

 Any geotechnical engineeirng project has the ability to contaminate the ground; urban geotechnical projects will have to deal with contaminated ground.
 Understanding ground contamination, how it can affect the soil behaviour and how it can be dealt with are a core component of any geotechnical design in urban areas.

 Geotechnical Engineering (MSc) - 15 credits

 Geotechnical engineering is about ground processes and geotechnical structures including tunnels, pipes, retaining walls, embankments and roads.
 It covers design and construction using case studies to highlight the issues of dealing with uncertainty.